-1. You will notice that none of these cases, and nothing in this lecture, has sought to examine the theological basis for the religious views held by the complainants.

-One member of the House of Lords in Sabina Begum (who happens to have two children of Muslim faith) did express the view that "the notion that the shalwar kameeze school uniform would not accord with essential requirements of Islamic modesty for teenage girls seems to me an astonishing one" (para 83).
+First, none of these cases, and nothing in this lecture, has sought to examine the theological basis for the religious views held by the complainants.
+One member of the House of Lords in Shabina Begum (who happens to have two children of Muslim faith) did express the view that 'the notion that the shalwar kameeze school uniform would not accord with essential requirements of Islamic modesty for teenage girls seems to me an astonishing one' (para 83).

 My attention has also been drawn to two sources which state that it is not contrary to Sharia law for a woman to uncover her face when she is giving testimony in court or for a male Magistrate or Judge to look at her in order to identify who she is, to make assessments as to her credibility where this is an issue and to protect the rights of all concerned.
 One is the Australian National Imams Council's Explanatory Note on the Judicial Process and Participation of Muslims, citing several texts in support.
 The other is The Reliance of the Traveller, by Ahmad ibn Naqib al-Misry, translated by Nuh Ha Mim Keller (Beltsville, Maryland, USA, 1994) which is to the same effect.
+This was confirmed by the Imam and Islamic scholars when I delivered this lecture at the Oxford Centre for Islamic Studies last year.

-However, in SAS v France, the Court held (repeating the view expressed in Eweida at para 81) that, provided a complainant's views attain a certain level of cogency, seriousness, cohesion and importance, 'the state's duty of neutrality and impartiality is incompatible with any power on the state's part to assess the legitimacy of religious beliefs or the ways in which those beliefs are expressed' (para 55).
-So it is not for us to question the validity of a person's beliefs, provided that they are sincerely held.
+In SAS v France, the Court held (repeating the view expressed in Eweida at para 81) that, provided a complainant's views attain a certain level of cogency, seriousness, cohesion and importance, 'the state's duty of neutrality and impartiality is incompatible with any power on the state's part to assess the legitimacy of religious beliefs or the ways in which those beliefs are expressed' (para 55).
+The Equal Treatment Bench Book is right to say that it is not for us to question the validity of a person's beliefs, provided that they are sincerely held.